kiali/demos/topology-generator/README.md

 ## Commands

-You can refer to [docs](doc/commands/topogen.md) to learn how to use topology-generator.

 ```bash
 topogen (topology-generator) is a powerful tool for building complex topology 💪,
         you can choose to create specific topology with commands or in the UI 🌈.